 Fern Cave Access Procedure

-- Any group entering Fern cave must have a current permit signed by the Fern Cave property manager.
+- Any group entering Fern cave must have a current permit.

 - All persons entering the cave must comply with the SCCi Cave Visitation Policy and the Fern Cave Management Plan.